Here’s a guide to everything you need to know about why it’s necessary to season your cast-iron cookware and how exactly to go about it.

 Choosing the right oil for seasoning cast-iron cookware

-Good options for seasoning cast-iron cookware include vegetable oil, canola oil, grapeseed oil, and flaxseed oil, all of which have high smoke points.
+Good options for seasoning cast-iron cookware include vegetable oil, canola oil, grapeseed oil, peanut oil, and flaxseed oil.

 What to look for in a cast-iron seasoning oil